op0ku/practical_ds/README.md

 Welcome to the Practical Data Science Repository.
-This repo contains practices and techniques every data scientist can implement to improve their python coding skills for data analysis.
+This repo contains practices and techniques every data scientist can implement to improve their python coding skills for data analysis and machine learning.